Tina Darragh

-Tina Darragh (born 1950) is an American poet who was one of the original members of the Language group of poets.
+Tina Darragh (1950—2025) was an American poet who was one of the original members of the Language group of poets.

 Biography

 Darragh was born in Pittsburgh and grew up in the south suburb of McDonald, Pennsylvania.
 She began writing in 1968 and studied poetry in Washington, D.C. at Trinity University from 1970 to 1972.
 Between 1974 and 1976, she worked with Some of Us Press and at the Mass Transit community bookstore and writing workshop.

-Mass Transit, and after it Folio bookshop, became focal points for much of the poetic activity that was to result in the East Coast wing of the "Language" group, and here Darragh met other poets, including Susan Howe, Diane Ward, Doug Lang, Joan Retallack, and P. Inman, all of whom were also to become key members of the group.

-She and Inman are married and live in Greenbelt, Maryland.
+Darragh met other poets, including Susan Howe, Diane Ward, Doug Lang, Joan Retallack, and P. Inman, all of whom were also to become key members of the group.
+Darragh and P. Inman married and spent the majority of their lives in Greenbelt, Maryland.

-Darragh's extensive list of publications include on the corner to off the corner (1981), Striking Resemblance (Burning Deck, 1988), a(gain)2 st the odds (1989), and adv. fans - the 1968 series (1993).
-Her work has been included in numerous anthologies, including the important "Language"-oriented anthology, In the American Tree (edited by Ron Silliman).
+Darragh's publications include on the corner to off the corner (1981), Striking Resemblance (Burning Deck, 1988), a(gain)2 st the odds (1989), and adv. fans - the 1968 series (1993).
+Her work has been included in anthologies, including the "Language"-oriented anthology, In the American Tree (edited by Ron Silliman).
 In 1998, her work was published in the anthology etruscan reader VIII (with Douglas Oliver & Randolph Healy) and included selections from "The Dream Rim Instructions + SEE References" and "fractals <<—>> l-in-error".
-Darragh has also been involved in numerous collaborative efforts with others including the recent Belladonna Elders Series No. 8: Jane Sprague / Tina Darragh / Diane Ward published by Belladonna Books in 2009.
+Darragh was involved in collaborative efforts with others including Belladonna Elders Series No. 8: Jane Sprague / Tina Darragh / Diane Ward published by Belladonna Books in 2009.

+Darragh died on November 18, 2025.